 Due to Coronavirus Machu Picchu Tickets and Inca Trail Permits can be Changed

-This last week has been a crazy year!
+The last few weeks have been a crazy year!
 And might be a historical first.
 Peruvian authorities are allowing visitors to change their Machu Picchu entry tickets.
 And tour operators can change Inca Trail permits.

 This is an unprecedented opportunity to perhaps salvage some of the expenses of your trip to Machu Picchu.
 The borders of Peru are closed and train service to Machu Picchu is suspended from March 17-31, 2020 to limit the spread of Covid19.
-We just heard on March 31 that the government extended the border closing until April 12, 2020.
+We just heard on March 31 that the government has 5x extended the border closing now until July 31, 2020.
 (Local train service is still offered for local people)

 To find out the process of rescheduling your entry tickets to Machu Picchu and your train tickets please visit each website where you will find messages on the home page.
 It might be possible to recover most of the cost of getting to and from Machu Picchu from Cusco, Peru.
 The hotels and international flights are a separate issue but they tend to have more flexible cancellation policies.
 More so than the services provided by local concessions.

 Instructions for processing ticket changes are found when you enter the official Machu Picchu Government Website.
 And I copied the information here:

 In the case of free (Independent) visitors, they are required to send an email to firstname.lastname@example.org specifying the reservation code and requiring the date and / or data (full name and document number) of the visitor, up to (1) day before the date of visit stated in the ticket.

 Tour operators will change Inca Trail permits on request as long as the option remains available and you're able to provide a new date.
 Keep in mind that with local offices shut down, all business transactions have come to a screeching halt.